k8ssandra/k8ssandra/docs/content/en/tasks/upgrade/_index.md

 For example, because K8ssandra released 1.1.0 on 09-Apr-2021, the `helm repo update` command automatically gets the latest software.

-## Upgrade notice for K8ssandra 1.1.0
+## Upgrade notice for K8ssandra 1.4.x

-As cited in the K8ssandra [release notes]({{< relref "/release-notes/#upgrade-notice" >}}), upgrading from K8ssandra 1.0.0 to 1.1.0 causes a StatefulSet update, which has the effect of a rolling restart.
+Upgrading from K8ssandra 1.0.x to 1.4.x causes a StatefulSet update, which has the effect of a rolling restart.
 This situation could require you to perform a manual restart of all Stargate nodes after the Cassandra cluster is back online.

 To manually restart Stargate nodes: